Skip to main content

 Fast Components

-This means that all properties passed to a fast-* components can be regular values or Facets.
+This means that all properties passed to fast-* components can be regular values or Facets.
 For example:

 tsx